 How many times have we been the source - or target - of that baffling question?
 Taste is a weird thing, and the old adage "there is no disputing about tastes” encapsulates perfectly the pointlessness of such arguments.

-Perhaps the wisest approach to life is to accept that your taste is not universal, that it’s OK for people not to like what you do, and to never take offense when none was intended.
+Perhaps the wisest approach to life is to accept that our taste is not universal, that it's OK for people not to like what we do, and to never take offense when none was intended.
 Another great rule of thumb is to never question the intelligence of people based on their taste.
 OK, the exception being people who love boy bands.
 That is just wrong.

 I know many people who have expressed their dislike for mixing sweet and savory flavors, something we Dominicans seem to generally like.
 A lot.
 There really is not point trying to explain why I love it to somebody who has tried it and found it lacking.
 Let’s not question each other’s intelligence, or parentage, and call it a day.
 Deal?

 Rice and corn is a common combination in the Dominican menu, but the recipe I am going to present here is my own.
 Sorta.
 It is almost identical to the one found on a lot of Dominican tables, but mine has a secret ingredient: pineapple.
 No need to applaud, people.
 Really.